Arc-Cloud/Team04-RISCV-Proj/README.md

 ---

-The Program Counter (PC) module serves to control the instruction flow within the processor.
+The [Program Counter](/rtl/P_C.sv) module serves to control the instruction flow within the processor.
 The module includes a register to store the PC and combinational logic to determine the next PC value, labelled `PCNext`.

 Inputs to the PC module include:
 - `rst`: A reset input that sets the PC to a known start address when activated.